luispuerto/luispuerto-net/_drafts/my-other-personality-trails.md

 - **Tactics:** Prospecting (51%) vs. judging (49%).
 - **Identity:** Assertive (76%) vs. turbulent (24%).

 I would like to talk a little bit about each of the trails and see how I really fit —or I think I fit— on those results.

 ## Mind: Extraverted vs. Introverted

 {% include figure image_path="https://www.16personalities.com/images/theory/traits/16personalities_extraverted.png" alt="Extraverted person" caption="Extraverted person.
 Source: [16personalities](https://www.16personalities.com/articles/mind-introverted-vs-extraverted)" %}{: .align-right style="max-width: 300px"}

 In their opinion, I'm extraverted (78%) vs. introverted (22%), which means I'm a highly extraverted person.
+However, we shouldn't confuse

 I really, don't consider me that way at all, and I've always consider myself more introverted than extroverted.
 However, compare with what and whom am I more extroverted?
 As a Spaniard, I'm provably mostly introverted as a person —or I tend to be.
 However, in the North of Europe and in the Nordics I'm probably seen as an extroverted person.

 [They say](https://www.16personalities.com/articles/mind-introverted-vs-extraverted) that extroverts *are not as sensitive to outer stimuli and need to seek them out in order to gain a kind of functional equilibrium and to perform well*.
 Well, it's true that I like strong sensations because they make me feel alive, but I can usually appreciate the quiet and solitude.